wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.3.10 =
+- (14 Oct 2012) Altered the way ThinkTwit downloads avatars so that it now uses the profile image URL from the JSON output, added a check to ensure that tweets were actually returned from Twitter and made a change to prevent output of Follow script if Show follow links is no

 = 1.3.9 =
 - (13 Sep 2012) HOTFIX: Twitter have deprecated output of XML on the Twitter Search 1.0 API which itself has been deprecated which has caused strange output resulting in italics everywhere - this update switches to JSON on the version 1.0 API to immediately fix the issue until